Iola Leroy: Themes

+Publication history

+According to Jennifer Harris in the African American Review, Iola Leroy was simultaneously first published in 1892 in Philadelphia by the Garrigues Brothers and in Boston by James Harvey Earle, whose father was the pastor A. B. Earle.
+In 2010, Penguin Classics published a version edited by Henry Louis Gates Jr. with an introduction by Hollis Robbins.

 Literary significance and criticism

 Iola Leroy "may well have [been] influenced" by Harriet Jacobs's 1861 autobiography Incidents in the Life of a Slave Girl.

 The novel was "awarded more blame than praise" by literary critics, but "initial readers responded positively", causing the novel to be reprinted until 1895.
 From then on, however, it was not re-published until 1971.

 Iola Leroy was for some time cited as the first novel written by an African-American woman.
-Professor Henry Louis Gates, Jr.'s 1982 discovery of Harriet Wilson's Our Nig (1859) displaced it from that spot.
+Professor Henry Louis Gates Jr.'s 1982 discovery of Harriet Wilson's Our Nig (1859) displaced it from that spot.
 Still, it remains important as "the first black vision of black women's roles in reshaping post-Civil War America" and as a fictional work dealing with complex issues of race, class, and politics in the United States.
 Recent scholarship suggests that Harper's novel provides a sophisticated understanding of citizenship, gender, and community, particularly the way that African Americans developed hybrid forms of gemeinschaft and gesellschaft before, during, and after slavery.

 The African-American journalist Ida B. Wells took up the pen name "Iola" when she first started writing articles about racism in the South.

 According to J. F. Yellin, Iola Leroy "helped shape the writings of Zora Neale Hurston and other foremothers of black women writing today."